MicrosoftDocs/office-developer-lync-evergreen-docs/docs/self-container.md

 <tr class="odd">
 <td><p><a href="https://msdn.microsoft.com/en-us/library/office/dn454705">calendarData category instance value element</a></p></td>
 <td><p>A hash dependent on the local user’s mailbox URI.</p></td>
 <td><p>This time-bound instance is meant to contain a calendar period of the local user.
-This calendar period is represented by a contiguous block of free-busy timeslots and is provisioned from the Microsoft Exchange Server as the freeBusy information.
+This calendar period is represented by a contiguous block of free-busy timeslots and is provisioned from the Microsoft Exchange Server as the <strong>freeBusy</strong> information.
 For the Self Container, this instance carries an empty value.</p>

 </td>